How to boost your diet by having high calorie and protein drinks.

 You can make your own energy filled drinks by liquidising combinations of milk, fresh fruit, yoghurt, honey or sugar and ice cream as a smoothie or milkshake.
-Try adding a handful of pumpkin or sesame seeds to add a few extra calories.
-The best thing about making your own drinks is that they usually taste great and you can control the flavour.

 Make a smoothie by blending fresh apple, strawberries, banana or other soft fruit with fortified milk, fruit juice or yoghurt in a liquidiser or blender.
 Supermarkets sell mixed fruit and frozen smoothie mixes which work well if you are making your own.